By Power of PositivityPublished on July 15, 2020Last modified March 24, 2022

 What Causes MDD and Can You Cure It?

 Currently, there is no cure for MDD.
 However, a holistic approach can help minimize the symptoms so you can continue living a healthy, meaningful life.
-After your diagnosis, your plan of care will be tailored to fit your needs.
+After your diagnosis, your care plan will be tailored to fit your needs.

 Most mental health experts agree that the optimal treatment for this mental disorder is a combination of medication and therapy.
 The prescription drugs and type of treatment will vary according to each patient.
 The good news is that statistics demonstrate at least 80 percent of depressed people see positive results from their treatment within 6-8 weeks.